 - Change management: Our approach to safety as a value will remain a constant focus and must not flex and wane with industry cycles, divestments and joint venture (JV) partnerships.

-- Learning from the past: “Those who fail to learn from history are doomed to repeat it”.
-We must learn from past fatalities and proactively apply critical controls to known fatal risks.
+- Learning from the past: ‘Those that fail to learn from history are doomed to repeat it.’
+(Winston Churchill) We must learn from past fatalities and proactively apply critical controls to known fatal risks.

 - Risk management capability: We have structured our fatality prevention around risk management.
 We must become better at building adequate capability to undertake high quality risk assessments and address the variation in tolerance to risk seen at operations across the world.

 - Critical controls: We must continue to recognise fatal risks and the need to eliminate them or upgrade critical controls to be more reliable rather than relying on procedural or behavioural controls.

 - Fall of ground: Operating deep, high-stress mines requires continued efforts to better protect individuals from rock bursts and falls of ground.

 - Prevention is better than cure: The burden of occupational disease in mining results in more fatalities than we have recognised in the past and we need different controls to prevent them compared to other fatal risks.

 We encourage others to use these learnings to embed a safety-first mindset into all levels of corporate governance, to enhance established risk management capabilities.

 To support industry in working towards achieving zero fatalities ICMM has produced key resources aimed at addressing many of the important issues on health and safety.

 Safety data benchmarking: To encourage information and knowledge sharing among members, and to catalyse learning across the industry on where to focus efforts, we produce an annual safety data report, covering the fatality and injury data of company members.
 While we can see improvements over time, the data also suggests that we need to consider more deeply what more can be done to make the next step change in safety culture.
 That is, we need to get better at learning from our mistakes at an industry level.